 The example below uses two strands of floss to outline the square in backstitch and four strands to work the satin stitch over the top.

 The finished shape is still not perfect but is noticeably more even around the edges.
 I find this method most helpful when filling in larger shapes or those with jagged or uneven edges.

 Now that you’ve gotten the basic method down, I’m going to quickly show you how to use satin stitch to fill in a less uniform shape.
 Many of my State Embroidery Patterns contain a small heart filled with satin stitch, so we’ll try a heart.
 My heart is hand-drawn which means it’s not perfectly symmetrical.
 No big deal.
 Follow the same procedure as above: start in the middle of the shape, work down to the bottom, then come back to the middle and work up until you reach the point where the two bumps meet.

 Now, we’re going to fill in the heart bumps one at a time.
 Start on one side and stitch up the edges of the bump until you reach the top.

 Repeat the procedure on the other side, and you have yourself a heart!
 As you can see, non-uniform shapes are not really any more difficult than uniform shapes.
 Sometimes you simply need to break the shape up into sections and work them one at a time.

 Satin Stitch Patterns

 Satin stitch can be used in so many ways!
-The Illinois State Pattern uses it to create the butterflies fluttering across the state.
+The Desert Garden Pattern uses it to create a gorgeous multi-colored Aloe plant.